JuanCarlosHernandezPuebla/employee-mvc/README.md

 # employee-mvc
 Spring MVC Employee app.
 Provides CRUD functionality for Viewing, Adding, Updating, and Deleting an employee.
+Using MySQL as database.

 ## Pages/Views/Work Flows